 Create a safe physical and emotional space for yourself and/or your loved ones to process your emotions.
 Avoid alcohol and drugs during this time.
 Do not tell yourself or your loved one to ‘get over it’ or ‘move on’.
 Allow space and time to process and heal the experience.
 Also, avoid making any major life decisions during this time.

 Reach out to trusted and supportive friends who will listen.
 Seek a skilled counselor or healer to support you and guide you through.
 Find a support group.
 Temporarily disengage from triggering situations and people who are not capable of offering the support you need at this time (i.e. do not binge watch the news or get caught up in triggering social media battles).

 Validation and Understanding:

 Recognize that what you and your loved ones are experiencing is real and the reaction is a natural response to trauma.
+The impact of trauma is complex and diverse.
+Validate your/their experience and emotions with compassion and understanding.
+Healing will take time, but with the right support and self-care, it will come.
 There are a number of great resources that can help you better understand trauma which I recommend taking a look at.
 This site is a good starting point.

 Self care is extremely important – at all times, but especially when coping with a traumatic event or trauma response.

-- Take time to get adequate rest – avoid over taxing yourself physically and emotionally
+- Take time to get adequate rest – avoid over taxing yourself physically, mentally and emotionally

 - Exercise regularly, and be sure to incorporate exercise that integrates the body and mind such as yoga, Tai Chi and Qigong